We are pleased to announce the ambassador program will return for the 2021 Gorham Savings Bank Maine Marathon.

-Now in its fourth year, the Race Ambassador program is meant to inspire, motivate and encourage runners.
+Now in its fifth year, the Race Ambassador program is meant to inspire, motivate and encourage runners.
 Race Ambassadors are super-fans of the Maine Marathon and are eager to share the event with others online and in real life.
 That might mean leading a group run, holding an information session outside of Maine, or sharing their training regime through social media.

 Seth is a lifelong Mainer who resides in Hampden, Maine.
 A former athletic supporter (we kid), he now loves encouraging those who are just starting off on their running journeys and can oftentimes be seen at the finish line cheering on the other participants.
 This will be Seth’s second time participating in the Maine Marathon!
 This September, you can catch him running down the streets of Boston — as he is preparing to run the Boston Marathon AND raising thousands of dollars for the Massachusetts General Hospital’s Pediatric Oncology Team.